How can you solve perpetual problems that seem unsolvable?

 If that’s your case, don’t worry, it’s never to late to start an open, honest communication.

 It can help if your partner as well reads this article.
-Two of you is much more powerful than one.
+Two of you are much more powerful than one.

 Every relationship has unsolvable problems because they simply stem from the differences in our personalities, values and background.